dgraph-io/cloud-docs/content/cloud-api/schema.md

 **Arguments**

-- `sch`: your desired schema string in graphql format
+- `schema`: your desired schema string in GraphQL format

 ### Example